-At the beginning of the fiscal year, the Town Manager will identify the cash reserves that need to be in place for the year’s operating budget, and the five year historical general and beach replenishment budget (updated each year).
+At the beginning of the fiscal year, the Town Manager will identify the cash reserves that need to be in place for the year’s operating budget, and the five-year historical general and beach replenishment budget (updated each year).
 The Town Manager will notify the Investment Committee of any major changes to the cash reserves needed during the year.

-The Investment Committee will apply an inflation measure such as year over year CPI, to plan year 2 and year 3 cash reserve requirements for planning purposes, taking into account any identified major upcoming expenses.
+The Investment Committee will apply an inflation measure such as year-over-year CPI, to plan year-2 and year-3 cash reserve requirements for planning purposes, taking into account any identified major upcoming expenses.

 The investment manager appointed to execute the policy will invest the portfolio in accordance with this policy.
-In particular, the investment manager is accorded full discretion, within policy limits, to (1) select individual securities, (2) adjust the maturity mix, where applicable, and (3) diversify the assets.)
+In particular, the investment manager is accorded full discretion, within policy limits, to (1) select individual securities, (2) adjust the maturity mix, where applicable, and (3) diversify the assets.

 The Investment Committee will review the Investment Manager’s decisions and performance on a quarterly basis.